 Dermal fillers are classified as either natural or synthetic.
 Natural fillers are made primarily from hyaluronic acid, a naturally occurring substance in the body whose job is to hydrate, plump, and firm the skin.
 Hyaluronic acid does this by binding with nearby water molecules.
 Synthetic fillers use man-made items such as calcium microspheres to add volume and structure under the skin.

-Our natural dermal fillers:
+Our hyaluronic acid dermal fillers:

 Our synthetic dermal fillers: